rcsb/py-rcsb-api/docs/data_api/quickstart.md

     input_ids=["4HHB"],
     return_data_list=["exptl.method"]
 )
-# Note: when package autocompletes a paths, it prints an INFO message.
+# Note: When the package autocompletes a path, it prints an Warning message
-# Using fully qualified paths ("entries.exptl.method") will prevent the message
+# To supress this warning in future query construction, either use the printed fully qualified path
+# or set `suppress_autocomplete_warning` to True.

 result_dict = query.exec()
 print(result_dict)